Gulshanaggarwal/Ice-Cream/README.md

 # Ice-Cream
-Ice_cream using pure Html and Css
+Ice-cream using pure Html and Css